 You Name It

-It’s a golden question: how do you name a brand?
+It’s the golden question: how do you name a brand?
 Naming can feel daunting, not least because a name is judged instantly.
 Your brand name is a signal for who you are.
 A great name creates an instant point of difference, building intrigue and interest.

 But the naming process can be a long and windy journey.
 We’ve noticed a few misconceptions that tend to come up in naming projects: